skolakoda/teorija-razvoja-igara/25-vektori/vektori.md

 ## Trigonometrijske funkcije

 The sine can be used to calculate the y-coordinate of a vector, and the cosine can be used to calculate the x-coordinate.
-The sin() and cos() functions take only one parameter: the angle.
-They return a number between -1 and 1.
+The sin() and cos() functions take the angle, and return a number between -1 and 1.
 If you multiply this number by the length of the vector, you will get the exact Cartesian coordinates of the vector:
 ```
 speed_x = speed * cos(angle);
 speed_y = speed * sin(angle);